Diet

 Basil has a fragrance that’s irresistible to humans and guinea pigs alike.

-However, for guinea pigs, it is beneficial because it helps to strengthen their immune system.
+However, for guinea pigs, it’s beneficial because it helps to strengthen their immune system.

 Dill